 station, try connecting later, or try Public Proxy instead of Relay.
 If you still get a similar message even via Proxy, the station

-you are trying to reach might be an iPhone or Android user behind a Relay, who will not be reachable.
+you are trying to reach might be an iOS or Android user behind a Relay, who will not be reachable.

 - Do not try connecting to yourself.
 This won't work in most situations.

 - Do not use the Direct mode unless you have put in special port-forwarding rules in your router.